Name Discoveries

 Learn more »

-The surname Grau is of German origin and has multiple meanings.
-It is derived from the Middle High German word "grau," meaning "gray," and was likely used as a nickname for someone with gray hair o......
+The surname Crouse is of German origin and is derived from the Middle High German word "kruos," meaning "bold" or "brave."
+It is an occupational surname that likely originated as a nickname for som......

 Learn more »